elysionpowered/elysion/README.md

 	  // Alternative you could also write: mySprite.Color := makeCol(Random(255), Random(255), Random(255));
 	end;

+That of course is just a small example of what Elysion can do.
+It is a full-fledged game framework and aims to be so: It allows you to play sound and music via ElysionAudio (which is based upon SDL_mixer), a texture manager which takes care of all your textures without you needing to worry about it, Elysion has a storage system similar to HTML5 Localstorage, integrated support for Cascading Stylesheets (CSS), as well as game-specific class and helpers (such as adding nodes to scenes).

 License
 -------

 Elysion is dual-licensed under the MIT and MPL license.
 Choose which one you like the most or use both if you feel like it.
+You are allowed to use in any project of any kind, be it open-source, commercial, closed-source or a combination those.
+You don't even need to acknowledge that you used Elysion in your application, but it is greatly appreciated.

-Be careful though: Other third-party libraries included in this package (in /lib/Dependencies) may use a different license.
+Hint: Other third-party libraries included in this package (in /lib/Dependencies) may use a different license.